luapower/luapower-all/ui.md

   * layers have a "box" defined by their `x, y, w, h`, and a "content box" (aka "client rect") which is the "box" adjusted by paddings.
   * layers are positioned and clipped relative to their parent's content box.
-  * unlike html, the content box is _not_ affected by borders.
+  * unlike html, the content box is _not_ affected by the size of borders.
   * borders can be drawn at an offset relative to the layer's box and the border's thickness.
   * a layer's contents and background can be clipped by the padding box